Federal Student Loans

 SCC is here to help you understand how to help fund your education through federal student loans.
 We will walk you through the borrowing process from application to repayment.

-All students applying for loans must receive loan entrance counseling and loan exit counseling to receive a loan.
-Complete information about the process can be found on the Federal Student Aid (FSA) website
+All students applying for loans must receive loan entrance counseling to receive a loan.
+Loan exit counseling is required in the final semester before you leave school.
+Complete information about the process can be found on the Federal Student Aid (FSA) website.

 Types of Federal Direct Loans